 And when such scientifically racist ideas were coupled with social Darwinistic thinking (p.
 161), non-Whites had almost no hope or way to change perceptions unless they began to do it themselves, which they seemingly did (pp. 161-164).

 Circling back to how Psychology, despite all the rich goodness it can and has imparted, be used by the influential or powerful to dehumanize populations and “politically unreliable people” (such as Hitler did with the Jews) (p.
 187), and to stigmatize and socially ostracize (in horrifically humiliating ways) segments of society (such as occurred with homosexuals) (Herek, 2010, p.
 2), is deplorable.

 Specifically, learning of the “studies” performed on homosexuals to help rid them of their homosexuality — such as lobotomy, electroshock, and castration — in the name of “curing a malady” (to the point of making gays being examined feel or become suicidal), is unspeakably cruel and not the way to treat a fellow human being and member of our shared mankind.

-Such learnings serve as unfortunate but great reminders of the hyper-fragility of Psychology; how it can be easily turned on a dime to serve more for twisted evil than for societal good.
+Such learnings serve as unfortunate but strong reminders of the hyper-fragility of Psychology; how it can be easily turned on a dime to serve twisted evil than for societal good.

 Moreover, it’s disheartening to learn stigmas applied by way of Psychology were seemingly inspired or dictated by the desire for power (those who had it and/or those who sought it).
 Herek (2010) spotlights an example of societal stigmatism in his reference of “structural sexual stigma” (p.
 2), in which he explains stems from heterosexism.